-Dr. Julia Griffin is a Rome, GA physician who specializes in dermatology (skin disorders).
-Dr. Griffin is professionally affiliated with Harbin Clinic.
+Dr. Julia Griffin specializes in dermatology (skin disorders).
+Dr. Griffin is affiliated with Harbin Clinic.
+She honors several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
 After completing medical school at Medical University of South Carolina College of Medicine, she performed her residency at Wake Forest University Baptist Medical Center.
-She is in-network for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.

 Clinical interests: Botox Injection, Skin Cancer, Microdermabrasion

 Dr. Jonathan Pewitt's specialty is dermatology (skin disorders).
 Before completing his residency at a hospital affiliated with the University of Illinois at Chicago, Dr. Pewitt attended medical school at East Tennessee State University, Quillen College of Medicine.
 He is an in-network provider for Humana HMO, Humana Bronze, and Humana Catastrophic, in addition to other insurance carriers.
 He is professionally affiliated with Harbin Clinic.

 Dr. Jason Smith is a surgical dermatology specialist in Rome, GA.
 His patients gave him an average rating of 3.5 out of 5 stars.
 Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Smith accepts.